 Born in Utrecht in 1991 to a musical family, Amarins studied with Coosje Wijzenbeek at the Royal Conservatoire in The Hague and with Vera Beths at the Conservatory of Amsterdam.
 In 2013 she moved to London to study with David Takeno at the Guildhall School of Music & Drama completing her Masters and Artist Diploma and Fellowship with distinction.

 During her studies Amarins has won numerous awards including the RPS Emily Anderson Prize, 3rd Prize at the 2013 Dutch National Violin Competition Oskar Back, the Young Music Talent of the Year Prize in the Netherlands (2007), 1st Prize at the Davina van Wely (2005), Iordens Viooldagen (2004) and Princess Christina Competitions.
 She has participated in Open Chamber Music and masterclasses at IMS Prussia Cove, the International Holland Music Sessions, Kronberg Academy, the East Neuk Festival and Ravinia’s Steans Music Institute.
-In 2017 Amarins was selected to perform at Wigmore hall during the finals of the Young Classical Artists Trust and together with her duo partner Edward Liddall she recently won second prize in the International Music North Competition.
+In 2017 Amarins was selected to perform at Wigmore hall during the finals of the Young Classical Artists Trust and together with her duo partner Edward Liddall she recently was a finalist in the 2019 Parkhouse Award at Wigmore Hall.

 Recently Amarins has given a series of recitals at the Slovak Philharmonic Hall Bratislava, the Concertgebouw, and throughout the Netherlands as part of The International Holland Music Sessions Masters on Tour series.
 As a soloist she has performed Prokofiev’s Concerto No.2 at the Donatella Flick Conducting Competition in London, Vaughan Williams’s Lark Ascending at Cadogan Hall with the Mozart Symphony Orchestra, Brahms’s Concerto with the Westbourne Symphony Orchestra and Mozart’s 3rd Concerto with the Corinthian Chamber Orchestra.
 Further afield she has given concerts in the USA and Indonesia.